ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 ### Pandoc

-With Pandoc that we presented in a [tech note](blog/2023/06/01/troubleshooting-pandoc-problems-as-an-r-user/#raw-attributes), you can parse a Markdown files to a Pandoc Abstract Syntax Tree (in JSON format).
+With Pandoc that we presented in a [tech note](/blog/2023/06/01/troubleshooting-pandoc-problems-as-an-r-user/), you can parse a Markdown files to a Pandoc Abstract Syntax Tree (either in its native format, or in JSON).

 How would you use Pandoc to edit and write back a Markdown file?

--   Using Lua Filter : Pandoc converts to AST in its native format, Lua filters allow to process it to tweak it, and than Pandoc can write back to markdown.
+-   Using Lua filters: Pandoc converts to AST in its native format, Lua filters allow to process it to tweak it, and than Pandoc can write back to markdown.

--   Using Json filter: Pandoc converts to AST outputing a JSON representation of it, then any tools can modify this JSON file and provided a modified version to pandoc to convert back to markdown.
+-   Using JSON filters: Pandoc converts to AST outputing a JSON representation of it, then any tools can modify this JSON file and provided a modified version to pandoc to convert back to markdown.

 Note that Pandoc does not support executable code chunks.

 ### {parseqmd}

-Nic Crane has an experimental package called [parseqmd](https://github.com/thisisnic/parseqmd) that uses this strategy, parsing the output with the jsonlite package.
+Nic Crane has an experimental package called [parseqmd](https://github.com/thisisnic/parseqmd) that uses this strategy, parsing the output with the [jsonlite](https://jeroen.r-universe.dev/jsonlite) package.
 You can also parse to, say HTML, and then back to Markdown.
 The benefit of parsing it to HTML is that you can use a package such as [xml2](https://xml2.r-lib.org/) or [rvest](https://rvest.tidyverse.org/) to extract and manipulate the elements.

 ### {parsermd}